hasindu2008/f5c/_docs/r10train.md

 AAAAAACAT	107.25	11.8888	1	1
 ```

 Make sure that `r10_450bps.cpg.9mer.template.round9.summmary.tsv` has the column "was_trained" set to 1 for k-mers with CG and MG.
 If the outputs are empty or if all k-mers are not trained (happened to us at the beginning), it could be due to multiple reasons.
-I had to manually replace the inbuilt .inl model in nanopolish with values from the trained nucletide model `trained_nuc_models_more/r10_450bps.nucleotide.9mer.template.round9.model` (https://github.com/hiruna72/nanopolish/commit/5c7d01372abaef2aa2de9fde7227b1b09d34ea88).
+I had to manually replace the inbuilt .inl model in nanopolish with values from the trained nucletide model `trained_nuc_models_more/r10_450bps.nucleotide.9mer.template.round9.model` (see [here](https://github.com/hiruna72/nanopolish/commit/5c7d01372abaef2aa2de9fde7227b1b09d34ea88)).
 If you are using the latest r10 branch from https://github.com/hiruna72/nanopolish/ or the binary download from [here](https://f5c.page.link/r10train) this is already done for you.
-These issues may help debugging if you are having troubles: https://github.com/jts/nanopolish/issues/825, https://github.com/jts/nanopolish/issues/761,  https://github.com/jts/nanopolish/issues/1059, https://github.com/jts/nanopolish/issues/1064.
+These issues may help debugging if you are having troubles:  [#825](https://github.com/jts/nanopolish/issues/825), [#761](https://github.com/jts/nanopolish/issues/761),  [#1059](https://github.com/jts/nanopolish/issues/1059), [#1064](https://github.com/jts/nanopolish/issues/1064).

 11. To see how the training went, I used f5c call-methylation with trained methylation models from each round.
 For this I used a ~30X chr22 HG2 dataset.